 Everyone is different, so the amount of time may vary.
-For me, it takes about two weeks until I notice less odor and sweating.
+For me, it takes about 2 weeks until I notice less odor and sweating.
 But be patient!
-It’s completely normal for it to take longer.
+It's completely normal for it to take longer.

 Can you wear natural deodorant during the detox process?

 Sure!
 Just make sure to choose a clean brand that doesn't contain any artificial fragrances, heavy metals, or endocrine-disrupting ingredients like parabens or phthalates.

 I've been using natural deodorant for years, should I do another detox?

 It definitely couldn't hurt to give your armpits a rest and reset your body's baseline.
 You might even find that your natural deodorant works better after a quick detox.